-Peel Ports Group Oil Spill Contingency Plans follow the guidelines for OPRC plans from the Maritime and Coastguard Agency.
-Each Port within the group has its own detailed OPRC plan.
+The GCMP focuses on various emergency scenarios and the provision of an appropriate response.
+If the incident involves significant oil pollution, then Port Specific Oil Spill Contingency Plans will be invoked and, if necessary, The National Contingency Plan.
+Peel Ports Group Oil Spill Contingency Plans follow the guidelines for OPRC plan and are approved by the Maritime and Coastguard Agency.
+Each location within the group has its own detailed OPRC plan.